This post is aimed at people unfamiliar with coaching, especially individuals who will shortly be getting coaching, but are unsure what to expect.

 During a 35 year career in higher education, Jenny Ames led a productive research group, worked with people from a wide range of subject areas and collaborated with organisations from various sectors.
 She held the title of Professor at 6 universities, graduated ~25 PhD students and mentored ~25 contract researchers.
 Jenny was also a senior manager for 8 years.
 Along the way she benefited from coaching on several occasions.

 Since 2017, Jenny has been Director of Jenny Ames Consulting Ltd. Her coaching practice focuses on people in career transition.
 These may be people wondering what to do next or they may have recently moved sector, organisation or job role.
 Jenny is particularly interested in coaching academic researchers at all career levels.
-She is currently completing the Postgraduate Certificate in Coaching and Mentoring Practice at Oxford Brookes University.
-Jenny is also a facilitator on ‘Entrepreneurial Leaders’, a programme for senior university leaders run by the National Centre for Entrepreneurship in Education (NCEE).
+She holds a Postgraduate Certificate in Coaching and Mentoring Practice from Oxford Brookes University and is a Member of the Association for Coaching.
+Jenny was also a facilitator on ‘Entrepreneurial Leaders’, a programme for senior university leaders run by the National Centre for Entrepreneurship in Education (NCEE).